DrewJay/ACGAN/README.md

 @tensorflow/tfjs-node: `v1.2.9`

 @tensorflow/tfjs-node-gpu: `v1.2.9`

+NVM should be installed which enables to switch between Node.js versions quickly.

 ### GPU Training
 To run this application on GPU, one needs to do all the steps above plus the ones to be mentioned in this section.
 You will very likely run into number of errors during the installation, so I recommend to <a href="https://github.com/tensorflow/tfjs/issues/2003">pay attention to this github issue convering most of them</a>.